 Almost two thirds of the economies in the region made changes which affected their total tax rates.

-- However, the total tax rate changes were mostly by small amounts, across the range of profit, labour and other taxes
+- However, the total tax rate changes were mostly by small amounts, across the range of profit, labor and other taxes

 - EU & EFTA is the only region where the number of payments has increased following the introduction of a tax that cannot be paid and filed online